Stuart N. Brotman

 He currently serves on the editorial boards of the Journal of Information Policy and the Journal of Media Law and Ethics, as a director of the Telecommunications Policy Research Institute, and as an advisory board member of the Future of Privacy Forum.
 He serves as an annual lecturer in entertainment and media law at Stanford Law School.

 Brotman served on the founding leadership team of the National Telecommunications and Information Administration.
-As Chief of Staff, he worked closely with the White House, Congress, the FCC, FTC, the U.S. Department of Justice, other Executive branch departments and independent agencies, and the research and academic community in developing models for telecommunications and information convergence.
+As Chief of Staff, he worked closely with the White House, Congress, the FCC, FTC, the U.S. Department of Justice, other Executive branch departments and independent agencies, and the research and academic community in developing durable models for telecommunications, media, and information convergence.
 He also served two terms as an appointed member of the U.S. Department of State Advisory Committee on International Communications and Information Policy (ACICIP), where he focused on major economic, social and legal issues and problems in international communications and information policy.
 These involved users and providers of information and communication services, technology research and development, foreign industrial and regulatory policy, the activities of international organizations in communications and information, and developing country interests.

 Brotman served as a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
 He also served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.
 At Northwestern University in Qatar, he served as the inaugural Professor of Communication in Residence.